Modern slavery statement

 We have zero tolerance to slavery and human trafficking.
 We do not knowingly work with companies or individuals that infringe the law or endanger our reputation.

-Our Anti-Slavery Policy forms part of our standard terms and conditions with suppliers and they are required to confirm that they will comply with our standards.
+Our Anti-Slavery Policy forms part of our standard terms and conditions with suppliers and they are required to confirm that they have read and understood our policy and that they will comply with our standards.

 We employ purchasing procedures that, where possible, select suppliers on the basis of specification, quality, service and economic factors and favour those who operate in an ethical and socially responsible manner.